 A PDF verssion of the Harvard White Paper titled ”21st-Century Health Care Management Education: Confronting Challenges for Innovation with a Modern Curriculum” based on feedback from the CEO interviews can be downloaded here.

-FIRMS OF CEOS INTERVIEWED, BY SECTOR & LOCATION
+CEOs of FIRMS INTERVIEWED, BY SECTOR & LOCATION

 The selection of executives to be interviewed was driven by three goals: first, to represent all the sectors with a stake in health care, including biotech, delivery, diagnostics, health IT, insurance, medical devices, governments, and NGOs or foundations; second, to focus on innovative firms and large employers of the graduates of these programs; and last, to provide a global perspective.